Justice Dept. won’t charge Sen. Burr over stock sales

 “The case is now closed,” Burr said in a statement.
 “I’m glad to hear it.
 My focus has been and will continue to be working for the people of North Carolina during this difficult time for our nation.”

-His lawyer, Alice Fisher, described the investigation as a “thorough review” and said Burr, who has said he will not seek reelection after his term ends in 2023, would remain focused on “the safety and security of North Carolinians and the United States as a whole.”
+His lawyer, Alice Fisher, described the investigation as a “thorough review” and said Burr, who has said he will not seek reelection when his term ends in 2022, would remain focused on “the safety and security of North Carolinians and the United States as a whole.”

-A Justice Department spokesman did not immediately return a request for comment.
+A Justice Department spokesman confirmed it would not bring charges but declined further comment.
 The New York Times was first to report on the decision to not bring charges.

 The investigation escalated in May when the FBI obtained a search warrant to seize a cellphone from Burr.
 The day after that action became public, Burr said he would step aside as Intelligence Committee chairman while the FBI investigation was ongoing.
 It is unclear whether he will retake the role as the panel’s top Republican now that he has been cleared.